Paramount Global (NASDAQ:PARAA) Stock Price Up 6.3%

-Paramount Global (NASDAQ:PARAA – Get Free Report)’s stock price rose 6.3% during trading on Thursday .
+Paramount Global (NASDAQ:PARAA – Get Free Report)’s stock price was up 6.3% on Thursday .
 The company traded as high as 20.26 and last traded at 19.83.
-Approximately 23,548 shares traded hands during mid-day trading, a decline of 50% from the average daily volume of 46,636 shares.
+Approximately 23,548 shares changed hands during mid-day trading, a decline of 50% from the average daily volume of 46,636 shares.
 The stock had previously closed at 18.66.

 Analyst Upgrades and Downgrades

-A number of equities research analysts have issued reports on the stock.
-TheStreet cut shares of Paramount Global from a “c-” rating to a “d+” rating in a report on Wednesday, November 1st.
-Seaport Res Ptn restated a “buy” rating on shares of Paramount Global in a research report on Friday, November 3rd.
+A number of research firms have commented on PARAA.
+TheStreet lowered shares of Paramount Global from a “c-” rating to a “d+” rating in a research note on Wednesday, November 1st.
+Seaport Res Ptn reiterated a “buy” rating on shares of Paramount Global in a report on Friday, November 3rd.

-Paramount Global (NASDAQ:PARAA – Get Free Report) last released its quarterly earnings results on Thursday, November 2nd.
+Paramount Global (NASDAQ:PARAA – Get Free Report) last posted its quarterly earnings results on Thursday, November 2nd.
 The company reported 0.30 earnings per share for the quarter.
-The business had revenue of 7.13 billion for the quarter.
-Paramount Global had a negative net margin of 3.65% and a positive return on equity of 1.89%.
-On average, sell-side analysts forecast that Paramount Global will post 0.57 EPS for the current year.
+The firm had revenue of 7.13 billion during the quarter.
+Paramount Global had a positive return on equity of 1.89% and a negative net margin of 3.65%.
+As a group, equities analysts predict that Paramount Global will post 0.57 EPS for the current fiscal year.

 Hedge Funds Weigh In On Paramount Global

-A number of large investors have recently made changes to their positions in PARAA.
-BI Asset Management Fondsmaeglerselskab A S raised its stake in shares of Paramount Global by 6.3% during the 2nd quarter.
-BI Asset Management Fondsmaeglerselskab A S now owns 16,019 shares of the company’s stock worth $297,000 after acquiring an additional 947 shares in the last quarter.
-Gamco Investors INC. ET AL lifted its stake in shares of Paramount Global by 20.9% in the second quarter.
-Gamco Investors INC. ET AL now owns 2,646,414 shares of the company’s stock worth $49,117,000 after buying an additional 457,501 shares in the last quarter.
-Gabelli Funds LLC raised its stake in Paramount Global by 4.5% during the second quarter.
+A number of institutional investors have recently bought and sold shares of PARAA.
+BI Asset Management Fondsmaeglerselskab A S lifted its holdings in Paramount Global by 6.3% during the 2nd quarter.
+BI Asset Management Fondsmaeglerselskab A S now owns 16,019 shares of the company’s stock worth $297,000 after purchasing an additional 947 shares during the last quarter.
+Gamco Investors INC. ET AL grew its position in shares of Paramount Global by 20.9% during the 2nd quarter.
+Gamco Investors INC. ET AL now owns 2,646,414 shares of the company’s stock worth $49,117,000 after purchasing an additional 457,501 shares in the last quarter.
+Gabelli Funds LLC increased its holdings in shares of Paramount Global by 4.5% during the second quarter.
 Gabelli Funds LLC now owns 1,923,291 shares of the company’s stock worth $35,696,000 after purchasing an additional 82,150 shares during the period.
-Bank of Montreal Can acquired a new stake in shares of Paramount Global during the second quarter valued at about $54,000.
-Finally, Wintrust Investments LLC acquired a new stake in shares of Paramount Global during the second quarter valued at about $250,000.
-1.14% of the stock is owned by hedge funds and other institutional investors.
+Bank of Montreal Can acquired a new stake in shares of Paramount Global in the second quarter valued at approximately $54,000.
+Finally, Wintrust Investments LLC bought a new stake in shares of Paramount Global in the second quarter valued at approximately $250,000.
+Institutional investors and hedge funds own 1.14% of the company’s stock.

 Paramount Global operates as a media and entertainment company worldwide.
 The company operates through TV Media, Direct-to-Consumer, and Filmed Entertainment segments.
 Its TV Media segment operates domestic and international broadcast networks, including CBS Television Network, Network 10, Channel 5, Telefe, and Chilevisión; and cable networks comprising Paramount Media Networks, Nickelodeon, BET Media Group, and CBS Sports.